vlaforet/flexguard/README.md

 ```

 ## BPF tests
 For the moment, bpf hasn't been integrated into the lock.
-Code that is close to what will be implemented later is available in `libbpg-test`.
+Code that is close to what will be implemented later is available in `libbpf-test`.

 The code can be compiled with `make` in the directory.